opengl-tutorials/ogl/cn/miscellaneous/contribute/index.markdown

  - Spotted an error (code, math, typo, gramatical error) in a tutorial ?
 Report it on [Github issue tracker](https://github.com/Whiteseeker/opengl-tutorials/issues).

- - Want to help us traduce one tutorial, or all the tutorials in a new language (like Spanish, Portuguese, etc) ?
+ - Want to help us translate one tutorial, or all the tutorials in a new language (like Spanish, Portuguese, etc) ?
 Follow this [guide]( {{ site.baseurl }}/miscellaneous/contribute/translation/).

  - The website is not beautiful enough ?
 If you're talented in CSS and website please drop us an email !